This post may contain affiliate links. For more information, read my disclosure policy.

-I have lots of snowball cookies on this blog, in a wide variety of flavors, but these Double Chocolate Snowballs are my favorite…so far!
+I have lots of snowball cookie recipes on this blog, in a wide variety of flavors, but this Double Chocolate Snowball cookies recipe is one of my favorites!

 I should call this blog Crazy for Snowball Cookies.
 (Along with Crazy for Peanut Butter, Crazy for Cake Rolls, and Crazy for Brownies.)
 I mean, I make a few new versions every year and y’all love every single one.

 I love baking cookies because once you know a base recipe, there are usually endless ways to customize them.
 That’s why I LOVE snowball cookies – I’ve made so many versions of this cookie I’ve lost count!

 These chocolate cookie balls are one of my favorites, and they are perfect for the holidays or any time you want a batch of rich chocolate cookies.

 This classic Christmas cookie recipe is perfect for the holidays (or any time of year).
 You can freeze them, take them to parties, gift them.
 Or eat them all, I won’t judge.

 How to make Chocolate Snowballs Recipe Video

 What are Snowball Cookies?

 Snowball cookies are also known as Russian tea cakes and Mexican wedding cakes.